Children's books reviewed for grownups.

 My name is Paula Willey.
 I'm a librarian in Baltimore, Maryland.
 I've helped set up school libraries, I speak to groups on children's and teen fiction, I can occasionally be heard on Maryland's NPR station, WYPR.
-I volunteer for the family reading program at the county detention center.
-I write lots and lots of reviews of books for children and teens.
-You may have seen my byline in School Library Journal or online at Booklist: I do a fair amount of freelance writing too.
-I write about crafts (I have a very complicated relationship with crafts) and cooking with kids and about how to use different kinds of books to support a child's habits and skills.
+I have volunteered for the family reading program at the county detention center and currently work with incarcerated juveniles.
+I have written lots and lots of reviews of books for children and teens.
+You may have seen my byline in School Library Journal or the Baltimore Sun, or online at Booklist: I do a fair amount of freelance writing too.
+I write about crafts (I have a very complicated relationship with crafts) and horror (that relationship is not complicated at all) and about how to use different kinds of books to support a child's habits and skills.

 I started reviewing books online so that I could remember which ones were worth buying when my library budgets came in; so that I could remember which ones were worth recommending to the kids and parents who come into my libraries; and so that I could remember Oh, what was that one? with the penguin? and the tantrum?

 I can be reached at the email address above.
 I welcome review copies of new books - fiction, nonfiction, picture books, middle grade and teen - but I tend only to post reviews of stuff I can recommend.
 Nobody comes over here to hear about mediocre books.
 You might also want to know that if it's science, science fiction, a graphic novel, a picture book, or if it's about children of color, I am more likely to get to it.